-From free overnight parking lots to free sites that have a fire pit and picnic table, our ultimate guide to dispersed camping in Canada has all the information you need to find places to camp for free in the Great White North!
+From free overnight parking lots to free sites that have a fire pit and picnic table, our ultimate guide has all the information you need to find places to camp for free in the Great White North!

 Table of Contents

 - Canadian Camping: How To Do It For Free?

 - The Top 10 Spots for Wild Camping in Canada

 Canadian Camping: How To Do It For Free?

 ‘Oh, you’re Canadian . . . you must live in an igloo then, eh?’

 Certainly, with ample snow and freezing weather, it is possible to build igloos for more than half the year.
 However, myth-breaker inbound… Canadian residents don’t live in igloos!

 Nearly 66% of Canadians live within an hour of the Canada/US border (mostly in brick-and-mortar residences!).
 Geographically, this area comprises 4% of Canada’s landmass.
 And, roughly 85% of Canada’s land is deemed ‘Crown Land’, which refers to land belonging to the monarch.
 This is owned by the public and federal governments.
 In short, it is ‘public land’.